Mali opposition says more leaders arrested after mass protest | Politics

 Mali opposition says more leaders arrested after mass protest

-Mali's opposition coalition said security forces detained two leaders of anti-government protests and raided its headquarters on Saturday after violent demonstrations against the president.
+Mali's opposition coalition said security forces detained two leaders of anti-government protests and raided its headquarters on Saturday following violent demonstrations against the president in the capital.

-Late on Friday, Keita issued a statement deploring the violence and said an investigation would be launched.
-"However, I would like to reassure our people once again of my desire to continue dialogue and reiterate my readiness to take all measures in my power with a view to calm the situation down," he said in the statement.

-M5-RFP dismissed Keita's call for calm and blamed him and security forces for Friday's bloodshed.
+Three protesters were killed on Friday and several others seriously wounded, according to the United Nations MINUSMA peacekeeping mission in Mali, whose human rights division monitored the protests.
+M5-RFP has blamed the president and security forces for Friday's bloodshed and urged supporters to remain mobilised.
 "Keita must resign," it said in a statement.
-Three protesters were killed on Friday and several others seriously wounded, according to the United Nations MINUSMA peacekeeping mission in Mali, whose human rights division monitored the protests.

-Social media platforms and messaging apps were restricted as of Saturday afternoon after being partially blocked on Friday, internet blockage observatory NetBlocks said.

 - READ MORE ON: